|

 sometimes spelled Lasa, is the traditional capital of Tibet and

-China.
+of China.
 Lhasa is located at the foot of Mount Gephel.
-The city is the
+The city is

-traditional seat of the Dalai Lama and the Potala and Norbulingka
+the traditional seat of the Dalai Lama and the Potala and

-palaces and in Tibetan Buddhism is regarded as the holiest centre in
+Norbulingka palaces and in Tibetan Buddhism is regarded as the

 Use your browsers "Go Back" button to return to the